wwarthen/RomWBW/Source/ReadMe.txt

 All that is required to build the firmware is a computer running Microsoft Windows and the RomWBW distribution zip archive file.
-The zip archive includes all of the required source code (including the operating systems) and the programs required to run the build.
+The zip archive package includes all of the required source code (including the operating systems) and the programs required to run the build.